 The English Department offers a Certificate of Concentration in Creative Writing to students who have completed fifteen or more credits in creative writing and/or related courses.
 The Concentration is open to students from any major.
 It is designed to give participants a firm artistic and critical foundation in one or more creative writing genres.
 The Concentration allows students to hone their writing skills closely over the course of several semesters with different members of the writing faculty.
 It is an excellent preparation for students hoping to pursue a Master of Fine Arts in writing degree.
+Courses taken for the Concentration should be graded rather than a pass/fail option.
 A student fulfilling requirements for the Concentration will receive a letter of certification from the English Department following graduation.

 All students wishing to fulfill the requirements for a Concentration in Creative Writing must take English 1701 and a minimum of 12 credits from the following courses: